 About Poetry Out Loud

 Poetry Out Loud is a national contest, a joint project of the National Endowment for the Arts and The Poetry Foundation, in which high school students memorize and recite poetry for an audience.
-The competition begins on a school-wide or local organization level, with the winners at each school advancing to the statewide competition.
+Poetry Out Loud begins at the classroom/school or at the local level with an area organization.
+Winners may then advance to the statewide competition.
 The winners from each US state and territory then compete at the National Finals.

 Champions from each school-wide or organization contest are invited to compete at the West Virginia State Finals, usually held in the Norman L. Fagan State Theater at the Culture Center in Charleston.
 In addition to contestants from all over the state performing poetry, the event also features guest speakers and celebrated performers.
 Recent guests include storyteller and Vandalia Award winner Bil Lepp, poets Randi Ward and Doug Van Gundy, musicians Kaia Kater and Christian Lopez, and West Virginia’s poet laureate Marc Harshman.